Yueyuetian1/DataScience-2022/README.md

 ![elbow](https://user-images.githubusercontent.com/96498688/154098485-da661762-c063-4ba6-86d3-2c32055d98aa.png)

 The LDA(Latent Dirichlet Allocation) in sklearn is used to unsupervised cluster *the elderly and sea* texts, and the number of topics is set to 4.
-This graph can be viewed dynamically through the "LDE.
-HTML" file.
+This graph can be viewed dynamically through the "lda.html" file.

 ![Cluster](https://user-images.githubusercontent.com/96498688/154098475-865e20c8-85cd-4d2e-9256-6baa79719929.jpg)